qlero/faceforensics_reproduction/README.md

 │   ├── README.md
 │   └── recombine_audio_video.sh # Shell script to recombine input and output video w/ crossfade │
+├── src_custom_networks          # Source folder for the custom implementation of networks │   ├── README.md
+│   ├── resnet.py                # Call script for a ResNet50 implementation
+│   ├── scattering_resnet.py     # Call script for a ResNet50 implementation with scattering transform layers
+│   └── custom_functions         # Folder where the custom network implementation are stored
+│       ├── __init__.py
+│       ├── data_loader.py       # Python methods to implement a Torch data loader
+│       ├── resnet.py            # Python methods to implement a Torch resnet50
+│       └── scattering_resnet.py # Python methods to implement a Torch resnet50 with Scattering transform layers
+││
 ├── src_forensics                # Source folder for all neural network code │   ├── README.md
 │   ├── detect_from_videos.py    # Reimplementation of FF+ test phase with Xception